Why PYP is Women Owned and Why it Matters

 This experience and others have led Jenn to create a diverse publishing team.
 PYP is a women and LGBTQ+ owned with a majority of the team either being women and/or LGBTQ+.
 Note: When we say LGBTQ+ we are referring to the lesbian, gay, bisexual, transgender and queer communities.
 PYP commits itself to helping tell and uplift the stories of people that traditional publishers won’t take on.

 Many publishing houses have a specific demographic that they market to.
 If the executives believe that a story or book idea won’t sell well to their specific market then they reject the author’s idea.
-Many of the authors that get rejected are people in marginalized communities.
+Many of the authors that get rejected are people in underrepresented communities.
 This is why it matters that PYP is women owned and operated.
 PYP actively works to tell these stories and help authors reach the audience that they want to reach.
 Many of the authors that PYP has worked with has been women, helping them grow their business and their brand.

 Women have been leading the charge in creating a more diverse workplace and in giving diverse people’s the opportunity to share their stories.
 While there has been a growth in the number of women owned and operated businesses there is still a long way to go.
-We are proud to be apart of that wave providing a platform for women and marginalized people.
+We are proud to be apart of that wave providing a platform for women and underrepresented people.
 PYP is also a proud member of the Women’s Business Enterprise National Council (WBENC).

 PYP firmly believes that the more raw and real stories that we can tell —the deeper the connections we can experience.
 We work with purpose driven authors who have a story to tell.
 If you have felt or feel that you have a story to tell and aren’t sure where to start contact us today or check out our getting started for authors blueprint.